kdamoah/Python-Project_IBM-Data-Engineering-Professional-Certificate/README.md

 The following are the project tasks:
 •	Collecting data using APIs
-•	Collecting data using webscraping
+•	Collecting data using web scraping
 •	Downloading files to process
 •	Reading csv, xml and json file types
 •	Extracting data from the above file types